joelmaia7/Movies/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder using the endpoints defined in `src/config/production.json`.
+Builds the app for production to the `build` folder.

 ### `npm run preview`